sonic1981/CV-Source/README.md

 # Liam Hughes

 Welcome to the source code for my CV.
-I chose to write my CV using a web opage in order to give me more control over it's look and feel.
+I chose to write my CV using a web page in order to give me more control over it's look and feel.
 I really wanted to try and create a more interesting CV than your run of the mill MS Word template.

 I then decided that if I was going to do this I might as well do it to work on some new skills.
 I have worked with **many** javascript UI frameowrks over the years but I hadn't done too much with React.
 I was interested in learning and understanding this framework more.
 I had worked with React when building my wifes business web page [https://tygwynreflex.co.uk/](https://tygwynreflex.co.uk/) but having more practce with React seemed like a good idea.